Liability in Car Accidents Involving Rental or Moving Trucks

-One of the questions that often arises when it comes to car accidents involving moving vans and rental trucks is “who’s actually liable?”
+One of the questions that often arise when it comes to car accidents involving moving vans and rental trucks is “who’s actually liable?”

 When you think of truck accidents, your mind likely goes to collisions involving big rigs.
 While 18-wheeler accidents are unfortunately common in the US (with over 418,000 in 2016 alone), other types of commercial trucks can cause substantial amounts of damages as well.